RobinJosephDev/GearGroove/README.md

-GearGroove WordPress Website
-This is a custom WordPress-based website for GearGroove, inspired by the demo from Wilson Online Shop.
-While the design is mostly similar, this website has been developed and customized to fit specific requirements with some minor design modifications.

-The site has been developed locally using Local by Flywheel for WordPress development and can be accessed at http://geargroove.local/ on your local machine.

-Features
-WooCommerce Integration: Full support for online shopping, product display, and checkout.

-Responsive Design: The site is designed to work seamlessly across devices.

-Customizations: Minor design changes and layout adjustments based on the original demo.

-Local Development Setup: This site has been set up and is being hosted locally for testing and development purposes.

-Setup Instructions
-If you'd like to run this website locally, follow these steps:

-Prerequisites
-Local by Flywheel or another local WordPress environment.

-WordPress installed and running.

-Clone the Project
-Download or clone the project to your local machine.

-Import the Site
-Open Local by Flywheel or your local WordPress setup.

-Add the downloaded project directory to the environment.

-Navigate to the local URL: http://geargroove.local/.

-Customize as Needed
-Update the site content, including text, images, and WooCommerce products.

-Adjust the theme's design or use custom CSS for further design changes.

-Usage
-Admin Panel: You can access the admin panel by navigating to http://geargroove.local/wp-admin/ and logging in with your admin credentials.

-Front-End: Browse the website at http://geargroove.local/ to see the demo and functionality.

-Technologies Used
-WordPress: Content management system (CMS).

-WooCommerce: E-commerce plugin for WordPress.

-Custom Theme: A custom theme designed based on the Wilson Online Shop demo.

-PHP: Server-side scripting language.

-MySQL: Database system for WordPress.

-CSS/HTML: Styling and structure of the website.

-Acknowledgments
-This project is inspired by the Wilson Online Shop demo but is a custom build with modifications to suit specific needs.
+# GearGroove WordPress Website

+This is a custom WordPress-based website for **GearGroove**, inspired by the demo from [Wilson Online Shop](https://wilsononlineshop.com/).
+While the design is mostly similar, this website has been developed and customized to fit specific requirements, with some minor design modifications.

+The site has been developed locally using **Local by Flywheel** for WordPress development and can be accessed at `http://geargroove.local/` on your local machine.

+---

+## Features

+- **WooCommerce Integration**: Full support for online shopping, product display, and checkout.
+- **Responsive Design**: The site is designed to work seamlessly across devices.
+- **Customizations**: Minor design changes and layout adjustments based on the original demo.
+- **Local Development Setup**: This site has been set up and is being hosted locally for testing and development purposes.

+---

+## Setup Instructions

+To run this website locally, follow the steps below:

+### Prerequisites

+- **Local by Flywheel** or another local WordPress environment.
+- WordPress installed and running.

+### Clone the Project

+1. Download or clone the project to your local machine.

+### Import the Site

+1. Open **Local by Flywheel** or your local WordPress setup.
+2. Add the downloaded project directory to the environment.
+3. Navigate to the local URL: `http://geargroove.local/`.

+### Customize as Needed

+- Update the site content, including text, images, and WooCommerce products.
+- Adjust the theme's design or use custom CSS for further design changes.

+---

+## Usage

+- **Admin Panel**: You can access the admin panel by navigating to `http://geargroove.local/wp-admin/` and logging in with your admin credentials.
+- **Front-End**: Browse the website at `http://geargroove.local/` to see the demo and functionality.

+---

+## Technologies Used

+- **WordPress**: Content management system (CMS).
+- **WooCommerce**: E-commerce plugin for WordPress.
+- **Custom Theme**: A custom theme designed based on the Wilson Online Shop demo.
+- **PHP**: Server-side scripting language.
+- **MySQL**: Database system for WordPress.
+- **CSS/HTML**: Styling and structure of the website.

+---

+## Acknowledgments

+This project is inspired by the [Wilson Online Shop demo](https://wilsononlineshop.com/) but is a custom build with modifications to suit specific needs.
 Special thanks to the original creators for their design inspiration.

+---

-License
+## License

 This project is for personal and local development use only.
-It is not to be redistributed or sold as it is based on another website's design.
+It is **not to be redistributed or sold** as it is based on another website's design.